lightbend/console-charts/README.md

 ## Publishing Charts

-Make any changes to the chart and commit it.
-Then run:
+Make any changes to the chart, commit it and open a PR.
+Once the change is merged to master, you can release it directly:

     scripts/make-release.sh <version> <chart-name>
     git push --tags